Neptune Blog

 4. Accuracy

-Accuracy is the simplest metric and can be defined as the number of test cases correctly classified divided by the total number of test cases.
+Accuracy is the simplest metric that can be derived from a confusion matrix and can be defined as the number of test cases correctly classified divided by the total number of test cases.

 Accuracy = (TP + TN) / (TP + TN + FP + FN)